HatchApps/xavier-help/api.md

 Store the token securely and do not share it with anyone else!
 :::

-For example to use your token in <a href="https://www.getpostman.com/downloads/">Postman</a>; select _bearer token_ as your authentication method and copy your given token into the correct field.
+For example, to use your token in <a href="https://www.getpostman.com/downloads/">Postman</a>, select _bearer token_ as your authentication method and copy your given token into the correct field.
 See below:

 ![Add token](./images/token-postman.png)